fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     They said: "O our father!
 We went racing with one another, and left Yusuf with our things; and the wolf devoured him....
 But thou wilt never believe us even if we tell the truth."

     They stained his shirt with false blood.
 He said: "Nay, but your minds have made up a tale (that may pass) with you, (for me) patience is most fitting: Against that which ye assert, it is Allah (alone) Whose help can be sought"...
-    Qur'an, Surah 12 (Yusuf) Ayat 11-18
+    Quran, Surah 12 (Yusuf) Ayat 11-18

 Ṭabari comments that Judah stopped the brothers from causing more harm to Yusuf, and that he would bring him food.
 Ibn Kathir comments that Reuben suggested that they put him in the pit so that he might return later to bring him home.
 But when he returned, he found Yusuf gone.
 "So he screamed and tore his clothes.
 He put blood on the coat of Yusuf.
 When Yaqub learned of this, he tore his clothes, wore a black cloak, and was sad for many days.

 ### God's plan to save Yusuf

 A passing caravan took Yusuf.
 They had stopped by the well hoping to draw water to quench their thirst and saw the boy inside.
-So they retrieved him and sold him into slavery in Misr (مصر, Egypt), to a rich man referred to as "Al-'Aziz" ( ٱلعزيز, "Great One", "Nobleman") in the Qur'an, or Potiphar in the Bible. ʿAzīz is also known as Qatafir or Qittin.
+So they retrieved him and sold him into slavery in Misr (Egypt), to a rich man referred to as "Al-'Aziz" ("Great One", "Nobleman") in the Qur'an, or Potiphar in the Bible. ʿAzīz is also known as Qatafir or Qittin.
 Yusuf was taken into 'Aziz's home who told his wife to treat him well.

     Then there came a caravan of travellers: they sent their water-carrier (for water), and he let down his bucket (into the well)...He said: "Ah there!
 Good news!
 Here is a (fine) young man!"
 So they concealed him as a treasure.
 But Allah knoweth well all that they do.